 I'll borrow a gem from the Scouting days and say, “left-handed smoke shifter.”
 You find left-handed smoke shifters are priced at $50 and pay 8% commission.
 That means selling one of these makes you $4 in cash.
 If you can buy that term on Google AdWords for 5 cents a click and convert at 5%, then that means for every $1 you spend, you get 20 clicks and one sale for $4.
 Spend one dollar and make four for three dollars of profit.
 That's a pretty good deal.

 The more you spend, the more profit you make.

 This is great in theory.
 It is very, very hard to pull off.
 While I won't say it can't be done, this is very difficult to pull off now in many cases.
 You'll find the average internet marketer shies away from this and focuses on other techniques to increase affiliate revenue on their sites.
 Unless you're a long-time expert at both PPC and affiliate marketing, chances are the other options in this article will work much better for generating revenue.

 Affiliate links can be a powerful tool whether you prefer to write a blog post or create video content.
-If you follow the advice in this article and, learn good SEO and online etiquette practices then it won’t be long before you will be seeing success in your affiliate marketer that you can truly enjoy.
+If you follow the advice in this article and learn good SEO and online etiquette practices, then it won't be long before you will be seeing success in your affiliate marketing strategy that you can truly enjoy.